santiment/sanbase2/docs/composable-api-plans-handover.md

 | `cancel/2` | `cancel_at_period_end` | synced from the response | unchanged until the period ends |
 | `ItemExpiry.run/1` (hourly) | deletes items past `remove_at`, no proration | deletes the rows | package finally goes away |

+**What the interval switch charges, verified on stage 2026-08-06.** Switching a month-old Market + Social bundle to yearly produced one invoice of $9,031.14: `+7,000.00` and `+3,500.00` for the two yearly items, `-699.97` and `-349.98` crediting the unused monthly ones, and `-418.91` crediting the legacy BUSINESS_PRO the bundle had replaced.
+Two things to know from that:

+- **Every credited item is re-charged in the same invoice.** The monthly items are deleted, so Stripe credits their unused time; the yearly items are new, so they are charged in full.
+Net is the yearly price minus what was actually consumed, which was $1.14 across all three subscriptions.
+Nothing is credited without being replaced, and nothing is charged twice.
+- **The legacy plan's credit lands on the *bundle's* invoice, not on its own.** `cancel_subscription_with_proration/1` writes a negative *pending invoice item* against the customer rather than against a subscription, so Stripe attaches it to whatever invoice that customer generates next.
+Economically right — the customer gets their unused legacy time back as a discount on the new plan — but it reads oddly in the dashboard, where a line called "Unused time on SANapi" appears on a bundle invoice.
+Expect support to ask.

 Four rules hold this together, and each is the answer to a way it went wrong:

 * **Removal is a date, not a flag.** `subscription_items.remove_at` holds the